 If the product you’re offering is $67 and 100 people buy it, your revenue is $6,700.
 That’s already awesome… But if you have an upsell #1 at $149 and, let’s say, 22% of people take it, that’s another $3,278 in your pocket.
-Now you have $6,700 + $3,278 which is $9,978.
+Now you have $6,700 + $3,278, which is $9,978.

 To make sure more people buy your upsell offer, set up follow up emails.
-I suggest setting up an email sequence of 3-4 follow-up emails which include more information about the product, detailed explanation of how they’ll benefit from buying it and a call to action.
+I suggest setting up an email sequence of 3-4 follow-up emails which include more information about the product, a detailed explanation of how they’ll benefit from buying it, and a call to action.
 The emails should go out in 48-72 hrs.

-If you would like help with setting up your offers or if you want to learn more about funnels and upsells, contact us here.
+After you’ve scheduled your follow up emails, upsells are set up.
+Implement some of these upselling examples into your sales funnel, and you’ll see your bottom line grow.
+If you want help setting up your offers or want to learn more about funnels and upsells, contact us here.